 According to one UK survey, 9 in 10 CEOs plan on retaining at least some element of working from home (WFH) as a long-term feature.
 The potential upside of WFH (e.g. higher productivity and lower overheads) is a compelling prospect for any employer.
 But of course, the pitfalls are real too.

 Here’s a rundown of the benefits of remote working, as well as the risks to guard against.

 The paranoid attitude to remote working is that it gives the green light for slacking.
 The evidence shows something different.
 In fact, one major study of 16,000 employees found that WFH can bring about a productivity boost equivalent to one extra working day each week.

-Without a timewasting commute and the distractions of the office, it seems staff are more focused on core tasks, and they get more done.
-A word of warning though: as you’ll see below, you need the right technical and support framework in place to achieve a productivity boost.
+Without a time-wasting commute and the distractions of the office, it seems the staff is more focused on core tasks, and they get more done.
+A word of warning though: as you’ll see below, you need the right technology and support framework in place to achieve a productivity boost.

-Cost-wise, there can be a big difference in housing a permanent on-site staff of 100+, compared, say, to allowing the bulk of those employees to work remotely some or all of the time.
+Cost-wise, there can be a big difference in housing a permanent on-site staff of 100+, compared, say, to allow the bulk of those employees to work remotely some or all of the time.

 Remote working is definitely something to consider if you are looking to rein in your overheads and reduce your property footprint.